Who Shaan Puri is Becoming

 The co-host of the My First Million Podcast reveals his tools for growing into a better version of himself

-Today’s Action Item is 1226 words, that’s 10 minutes of actionable reading .
+Today’s Action Item is 1226 words, or 10 minutes of actionable reading.

 There’s an idea out there that says: in order to accomplish great things you have to plan them.
 You need to hold firm to specific goals, keep yourself accountable, break them down into smaller steps, and track your progress along the way.

 But Shaan Puri doesn’t believe in that.
 He’s not trying to achieve and accomplish.
 Instead he focuses on who he is becoming.

 He’s a serial founder who sold his last company to Twitch, he angel invests in about 25 companies a year, and he co-hosts the My First Million podcast which has over 300,000 monthly listeners.

 He doesn’t do all of this with a long list of goals, or a Notion setup that tracks his progress to achieving them, or a precisely cleaned todo list.
 In fact, he thinks goals are overrated and doesn’t use a todo list at all.
 He’s not trying to scrape productivity out of each minute of each day—he’s not calculusing his way to success.
 Instead, he’s focused on cultivating certain values, and characteristics.
 He’s trying to make himself into a certain kind of person.
 If he does that, he figures the score will take care of itself.